haniehm/data-engineering-zoomcamp/04-analytics-engineering/README.md

   * fhv data - Year 2019.

 > [!NOTE]
-> * We have written a python script to load that data quicker.
-To use it, follow the instructions in [week3/extras](../03-data-warehouse/extras).
+> * We have written a python script to load the data quicker, follow instructions in [week3/extras](../03-data-warehouse/extras.

 ## Setting up your environment